 We had been to Canterbury many times before.
 As a matter of fact, I proposed to my wife there, three months after we had first met, in 2008 with the help of an airplane pulling a banner.
 Back then, it had all been very hectic (for me, not so much for my then future wife, who was unaware of the preparations).
 The pilot initially cancelled the whole thing because of strong winds at his airport, eighty miles north of our location, then texted again to say he’d be ready to go, then texted that the start had been delayed, and it went back and forth at least five or six more times.
 Then, two hours later, while we were in the middle of lunch, said he’d arrive within ten minutes and needed us to be on an open space, ideally close to the cathedral.
 I gently (as gently […]

-Our two favourite tapas places during our recent first March Bank Holiday weekend trip there two weeks ago were Bar Celta Pulperia in the Gothic Quarter’s Carrer de la Mercè, where octopus is the meal of the day every day.
-We were surprised that, being a Pulperia, they only had three variations of octopus that day, one being the usual Pulpo a la Gallega, octopus Galician style, cut into thin slices with lots of paprika and oil on top, another being baby octopus in broth with lots of garlic and parsley, both dishes we ordered, and both dishes we loved.
-The price of €14 for the Pulpo a la Gallega was unexpectedly high, but the quality of the ingredients, the expertise of the cook who prepared it, and the sheer size of the meal completely justified the expense.
-We also liked the fact that the bar attracts a large number […]
+Our two favourite tapas places during our weekend trip to Barcelona two weeks ago were Bar Celta Pulperia in the Gothic Quarter’s Carrer de la Mercè, where octopus is the meal of the day every day, and Quimet y Quimet, just off Carrer de Blai in Poble Sec.
+We were surprised that, being a Pulperia, Bar Celta only had three variations of octopus that day, two of which we ordered: the usual Pulpo a la Gallega, octopus Galician style, cut into thin slices with lots of paprika and oil on top, and baby octopus in broth with vast amounts of garlic and parsley.
+The price of €14 for the Pulpo a la Gallega was unexpectedly high, but the quality of the ingredients, the expertise of the cook who prepared it, and the sheer size of the meal completely justified the price tag.
+We also liked the fact that the bar […]